 - There was no intent to defraud

 Sometimes casinos issue markers that do not qualify as checks under Nevada law.
-In those instances, courts should not convict people for neglecting to pay them.
+In those instances, courts should not convict you for neglecting to pay them.
 Markers are invalid if they:

-- Do not show: The payee (the casino).
-The date.
-The amount of money.
-Or the defendant’s signature;11
+- Do not show: The payee (the casino); the date; the amount of money; or your signature;11

-- Are unclear as to the identities of the defendant or the casino;
+- Are unclear as to the identities of you or the casino;

-If the defense attorney can show that the markers fall outside of Nevada’s bad check laws, the D.A. should dismiss the case.
+If we can show that the markers fall outside of Nevada’s bad check laws, the D.A. should dismiss the case.

-Nevada courts should not convict defendants of unpaid casino markers if they had no intent to defraud.
+Nevada courts should not convict you for unpaid casino markers if you had no intent to defraud.
 However, this is a difficult defense strategy.
-The law presumes that defendants had the intent to defraud if their bank accounts had insufficient funds when the casino tried to redeem the markers.15
+The law presumes that you had the intent to defraud if your bank account had insufficient funds when the casino tried to redeem the markers.15

-But it may be possible to overcome the presumption of intent to defraud.
-The following circumstances are not full defenses.
-But they may chip away at the state’s argument that a defendant intended to defraud the casino:
+Though it may be possible to overcome the presumption of intent to defraud.
+The following circumstances are not full defenses, but they may chip away at the state’s argument that you intended to defraud the casino:

-- The defendant had a long, harmonious history of reimbursing casino markers;
+- You had a long, harmonious history of reimbursing casino markers;

-- The defendant fell ill after having taken out the markers.
-And the defendant was physically unable to repay them;
+- You fell ill after having taken out the markers, and you were physically unable to repay them;

-- The casino intoxicated the defendant with alcohol.
-This compromised the defendant’s judgment when taking out the casino marker;16
+- The casino intoxicated you with alcohol.
+This compromised your judgment when taking out the casino marker;16

-- The defendant’s bank records show that the defendant had sufficient funds to pay the marker at the time the casino granted the marker;17 and/or
+- Your bank records show that you had sufficient funds to pay the marker at the time the casino granted the marker;17 and/or

-- The casino knew the defendant had insufficient funds18
+- The casino knew you had insufficient funds.18

 4. Can bankruptcy discharge casino marker debt?